Trevor Lawrence Player Prop Bets for NFL Week 11 | Jacksonville vs. San Francisco 11/21/2021

 Matchup vs. San Francisco

-- The 225.4 yards per game the 49ers are conceding through the air makes them the NFL's sixth-ranked pass defense.
+- The 49ers have the NFL's sixth-ranked pass defense this season, surrendering 225.4 yards per game through the air.

 - At 1.4 passing TDs conceded per game, the 49ers defense is ranked eighth in the league.